BELWARE-GmbH/Documentation-Website-MD/content/en-us/Apps/mailsubject/first steps/setup/Reportselection.md

 ### Report selection

 Using the search function, open the desired report selection - e.g. the one for sales.
-Now select the desired report, for our example we use invoices, but in principle the function is supported by all reports.
+Now select the desired report, for our example we use invoices, however, reports from the areas of sales, purchasing & reminder are supported.

 ![](images/apps/subjectreportselections.PNG)